If you blog, look into mastermind groups. They will help you in ways both big and small. Find the right one for you today!

 Then on the off weeks someone is on the hot seat talking about a struggle or a challenge that they are facing in their business.
 We all help that person troubleshoot and brainstorm ideas.
 We mastermind!

 I am also in a third group that is a blogging family mastermind.
 Last year my husband and I and our 3 girls went for a week to Tennessee and we met up with 6 other blogging families.
 We were invited to the blogging family mastermind week.
 And those 7 families are now in a Facebook group and even the men can ask questions.

 Every single month my husband Will is taking on more of a leadership role with The Humbled Homemaker.
 He is able to ask questions because some of the men have been blogging along side their wives for longer.

 When you have the chance to meet with your mastermind group in person, I highly recommend it.

 I have some really good blogging friends and we got together last year.
 It wasn’t an official mastermind meeting or anything.
-We all prayed together.
+Together, we prayed.
 We hung out.
-We got manicures and pedicures together.
+All of us got manicures and pedicures together.
 Because we are all bloggers and we have that in common we naturally talked about our businesses some while we were on that trip.

 It helped our relationship to be stronger because we are friends, but we are friends online most of the time.
 So I really encourage you to really be able to see each other in person when you can.